Rotthin/Project-M/README.md

 # Project M
-Project M is a Game Engine coded by Rotthin in Java and lwjgl
+Project M is a 2D Game Engine coded in Java and lwjgl.

 Special thanks to: